jfasch/jfasch-home/trainings/material/soup/cmake/intro/basics.rst

 Solution: Libraries
 -------------------

-* Bag of object file
+* Bag of object files
 * Come in *static* and *shared* flavors